lance-gg/lance/docs/MyFirstGame.md

-Your next steps might be to get a deeper understanding by going through the Spaceships Tutorial, which introduces the concepts and components of an Lance networked game.
+Your next steps might be to get a deeper understanding by going through the Spaceships Tutorial, which introduces the concepts and components of a Lance multiplayer networked game.